Holes in Convex and Simple Drawings: Abstract

 \section{Abstract}

 Gons and holes in point sets have been extensively studied in the literature.
 For simple drawings of the complete graph a generalization of the Erd\H{o}s--Szekeres theorem is known and empty triangles have been investigated.
-We introduce a notion of $k$-holes for simple drawings and study their existence with respect to the convexity hierarchy.
+We introduce a notion of $k$-holes for simple drawings and survey generalizations thereof, like empty $k$\=/cycles.
 We present a family of simple drawings without $4$-holes and prove a generalization of Gerken's empty hexagon theorem for convex drawings.
-A crucial intermediate step will be the structural investigation of pseudolinear subdrawings in convex~drawings.
+A crucial intermediate step is the structural investigation of pseudolinear subdrawings in convex drawings.
+With respect to empty $k$-cycles, we show the existence of empty $4$-cycles in every simple drawing of $K_n$ and give a construction that admits only $\Theta(n^2)$ of them.